 Palingenetic ultranationalistic populism

 Quite a mouthful, isn't it?
+This is the defenition layed down by British scholar Roger Griffin.
 Lets try to shed some light on it.

 Palingenetic means rebirth or regeneration, more specifically a cleansing such.
 Once the unwanted elements are washed away, eliminated, or destroyed the remaining old core will bring about a new dawn and reach their proper place.